-Dr Christian Bokhove is Professor in Southampton Education School within the University of Southampton.
-He is a specialist on the use of ICT in Mathematics education.
+Dr Christian Bokhove is Professor in Mathematics Education at Southampton Education School within the University of Southampton.
+He is a specialist on international comparisons in mathematics education, the use of technology, and innovative methodologies.

 The following selected publications show the breadth of Dr. Bokhove’s work: